 fmap can also be used on built-ins such as str, list, set, and dict as a variant of map that returns back an object of the same type.
-The behavior of fmap for a given object can be overridden by defining an fmap(self, func) magic method that will be called whenever fmap is invoked on that object.
+The behavior of fmap for a given object can be overridden by defining an \\fmap\\(self, func) magic method that will be called whenever fmap is invoked on that object.

-For dict, or any other collections.abc.Mapping, fmap will starmap over the mapping's .items() instead of the default iteration through its .keys().
+For dict, or any other collections.abc.Mapping, fmap will map over the mapping's .items() instead of the default iteration through its .keys(), with the new mapping reconstructed from the mapped over items.
+Additionally, for backwards compatibility with old versions of Coconut, fmap\$(starmap\over\mappings=True) will starmap over the .items() instead of map over them.

-As an additional special case, for numpy and pandas objects, fmap will use np.vectorize to produce the result.
+For numpy, pandas, and jax.numpy objects, fmap will use np.vectorize to produce the result.